Tractability Frontier of Data Complexity in Team Semantics: Introduction

-In this article our goal is to give as complete picture as possible of the tractability frontier of data complexity of model-checking of formulas of dependence, independence, and inclusion logic under the lax team semantics.
-In order to state our results, we define a new syntactic measure called the disjunction-width $\Disjunctiondepth{\varphi}$ of a formula $\varphi$.
-Our results show that, for quantifier-free formulas $\varphi$ of dependence logic, the data complexity of model-checking is in NL if $\Disjunctiondepth{\varphi}\le 2$.
-Surprisingly, for independence logic the case of quantifier-free formulas turns out to be more fine grained.
-We give a complete characterization also in this case and, in particular, exhibit a quantifier-free formula with $\Disjunctiondepth{\varphi}\le 2$ whose data-complexity is NP-complete and a seemingly maximal fragment in $\nl$.
+In this article our goal is to shed light on the tractability frontier of data complexity of dependence, independence, and inclusion logic formulas under both strict and lax team semantics.
+In order to state our results, we define a new syntactic measure called the disjunction-width $\Disjunctiondepth{\phi}$ of a formula $\phi$.
+Our results show that, for quantifier-free formulas $\phi$ of dependence logic, the data complexity of model-checking is in NL if $\Disjunctiondepth{\phi}\le 2$.
+Surprisingly, for independence logic the case of quantifier-free formulas turns out to be more fine-grained.
+In particular, we exhibit a quantifier-free formula with $\Disjunctiondepth{\phi}\le 2$ whose data-complexity is NP-complete and also identify a more restricted fragment with data complexity in $\nl$.
 For quantified formulas, the complexity is shown to be NP-complete already with simple formulas constructed in terms of existential quantification and conjunction in the empty non-logical vocabulary.

 For inclusion logic, we show that model-checking can be reduced to the satisfiability problem of dual-Horn propositional formulas.
-While interesting in its own right, this also provides an alternative proof of the recent result of \cite{gallhella13} showing that the data complexity of inclusion logic is in PTIME, and is also analogous to the classical result of Gr\"adel on certain Horn fragments of second-order logic \cite{DBLP:journals/tcs/Gradel92}.
+While interesting in its own right, this also provides an alternative proof for the fact (see \cite{gallhella13}) that the data complexity of inclusion logic is in PTIME, and is also analogous to the classical result of Gr\"adel on the Horn fragment of second-order logic \cite{DBLP:journals/tcs/Gradel92}.
+We also show that, under the strict semantics, the tractability frontier of model-checking of (both quantifier-free and quantified) inclusion logic formulas becomes similar to that of dependence and independence logic.